A Midlife Change In Hormone Secretion Is Called The

 Common Symptoms Across Genders

 While the hormonal details differ, many experiences overlap during this life stage.
-Recognizing these patterns helps normalize what can otherwise feel isolating And that's really what it comes down to..
+Recognizing these patterns helps normalize what can otherwise feel isolating Most people skip this — try not to..

 • Sleep disturbances, including trouble falling or staying asleep.